-Jack has also designed uniforms and apparel for a wide variety of organizations, including Harvard University, Cambridge University, the University of Washington, Dartmouth College, British football (soccer) club A.F.C.
-Wimbledon, U.S.A. men’s and women’s rugby, and the New Zealand and El Salvador Olympic teams.
-His pieces have appeared in films and television shows, including Saturday Night Live, Gossip Girl, Black-ish, Overcompensating, Curb Your Enthusiasm, and The Crown.
+Jack has also designed uniforms and apparel for a wide variety of organizations, including British soccer club A.F.C.
+Wimbledon, Harvard University, Cambridge University, Dartmouth College, the University of Washington, U.S.A. men’s and women’s rugby, and the New Zealand and El Salvador Olympic teams.
+His pieces have appeared in films and television shows, including Saturday Night Live, Gossip Girl, Overcompensating, Black-ish, Curb Your Enthusiasm, and The Crown.

 Jack is a Fellow of The Explorers Club, the Royal Society of Arts, the Royal Asiatic Society, and the Royal Numismatic Society; and a Life Member of the Archaeological Institute of America, Oxford University Boat Club, and the I.B.F. at Harry’s Bar in Paris.
 Jack also serves on the board of Row New York, a non-profit organization dedicated to empowering young people through the sport of rowing regardless of background or ability.